 Three different amendments over four months included proposals with reservoirs located in the John Muir Wilderness, the Congressionally designated Ancient Bristlecone Pine Forest and in Forest Service proposed recommended wilderness, as well as penstocks and tunnels across Wilderness Study Areas and other culturally and ecologically sensitive areas.
 Due to local opposition and numerous resource conflicts the project proponent withdrew their application in August of 2019.
 However, Premium energy continues to seek permits for the Haiwee project, and could propose even more sensitive locations to develop reservoirs.

 Friends of the Inyo believes in the urgent need to move away from fossil-fueled energy.
 We are encouraged by the increased interest in the development of new sources of renewable energy (RE) and evaluate RE projects on a case by case basis on public lands.
 Although we need to act quickly to combat climate change, renewable energy projects should not destroy the Eastern Sierra’s natural resources and outdoor economy and must be properly sited.

-Unfortunately the projects recently proposed for pumped storage do not make sense here because we lack the infrastructure of existing renewable energy power.
-Furthermore the Owens Valley and Haiwee Pumped Storage proposals have significant conflicts with existing land use management designations and adverse impacts to species as well as cultural and recreational resources.
+Unfortunately the projects recently proposed for pumped storage do not make sense here because we lack the infrastructure of existing renewable energy power and the water resources.
+Each of the proposed upper reservoirs in the Haiwee Pumped Storage project forecast holding capacity of over 40,000 acre feet of water.
+Furthermore the Haiwee Pumped Storage proposal has significant conflicts with existing land use management designations and adverse impacts to species as well as cultural and recreational resources.